marcelooliveira/RoadToMicroservices/Part 01/Article/Article.md

 	* _Categories.cshtml
 	* _ProductCard.cshtml

-By working with isolated pieces as partial views, each file now has more maintainability than all-in-one view file.
+By working with isolated pieces as partial views, each file now has more maintainability than the all-in-one view file.

-Index.cshtml
+To apply partial views to our application, first we extract most of the markup content to a new _Categories.cshtml file.
+Notice that _Categories.cshtml starts with an underscore, which is the default naming convention for partial views.

+The original Index.cshtml file must include a <partial> element for the _Categories.cshtml markup.
+The <partial> tag is actually a tag helper (Microsoft.AspNetCore.Mvc.PartialTagHelper class) which runs on the server and renders the categories in that place.

+file Catalog/Index.cshtml

 ```html
 @{